-The Peace Corps is an independent agency within the executive branch of the United States government.
 The President of the United States appoints the Peace Corps Director and deputy director, and the appointments must be confirmed by the U.S. Senate.
 Read more about the past directors of the Peace Corps.

 Initially established by President John F. Kennedy by Executive Order on March 1, 1961, the Peace Corps was formally authorized by the Congress on September 22, 1961, with passage of the Peace Corps Act.